Power Le Poer Trench: Life

 In 1802 Trench was appointed to the see of Waterford, in succession to Richard Marlay, and was consecrated on 21 November 1802.
 In 1810 he was translated to the bishopric of Elpin, and, on the death of Archbishop Beresford, was on 4 October 1819 advanced to the archepiscopal see of Tuam.
 In May 1834, on the death of James Verschoyle, the united sees of Killala and Achonry were, under the provisions of the Irish Church Temporalities Act, added to the charge of Trench.
 By the same act, the archdiocese of Tuam was reduced, on Trench's death, to an ordinary bishopric.

-In the history of the Irish church Trench chiefly deserves to be remembered for his activity in promoting the remarkable evangelical movement in the west of Ireland which was known in Connaught as the Second Reformation, and which, chiefly through the agency of the Irish Society, made a vigorous effort to win converts to Protestantism.
-From 1818 to his death Trench was president of the Irish Society; and it is evidence of his large-heartedness that the religious controversies in which his leadership of this movement involved no wise impaired the remarkable personal popularity which he enjoyed among his Roman Catholic neighbours.
-Holding strong views as to the paramount importance of the 'open bible,' Trench was a strenuous opponent of the mixed system of national education founded by Mr. Stanley (Lord Derby), and was one of the founders of the Church Education Society.
-Trench was a man of strong and masterful character, and during the twenty years of his archiepiscopate was one of the foremost figures in the Ireland of his day.
+In the history of the Irish church, Trench was an important figure.
+This is mostly because of his promotion of the evangelical movement in the west of Ireland which was known in Connaught as the Second Reformation, and which, chiefly through the agency of the Irish Society, attempted to turn converts to Protestantism.
+From 1818 to his death Trench was president of the Irish Society.
+Holding strong views in favour of 'open bible,' Trench was also an opponent of the mixed system of national education founded by Mr. Stanley (Lord Derby), and was one of the founders of the Church Education Society.

 He died on 26 March 1839.
 Trench married, on 29 January 1795, his cousin Anne, daughter of Walter Taylor of Castle Taylor, County Galway.
-By her, he had two sons, William and Power, and six daughters.
+With her, he had two sons, William and Power, and six daughters.
 Elizabeth, his third daughter, married Captain Henry Gascoyne in 1830.
-Another daughter Anne married James O'Hara, MP for Galway in 1823.
+Another daughter, Anne, married James O'Hara, MP for Galway in 1823.